Guide

 Executive Summary

-• Pre-Travel Strategy: Employees should travel with passports valid for at least six months and ensure their digital profiles align with their visa status to avoid CBP border delays.
+• Pre-Travel Strategy: Employees should travel with passports valid for at least six months and ensure their digital profiles align with their visa status to avoid CBP border delays

 How to Find the Correct Expiration Date

-Work Visa (H-1B) Changing status in the U.S. Check the Form I-797 (Approval Notice) I-94 located at the bottom of the page.
+• H-1B (Working in the U.S.): Track the Form I-797 (Approval Notice) I-94 located at the bottom of the page.

-Work Visa (H-1B) Returning to the U.S. Check the new CBP I-94 issued at the border.
+• H-1B (Returning to the U.S.): Track the new CBP I-94 issued at the border.

 Pre-Travel Checks to Protect Your Employees